powerpool-finance/power-oracle-contracts/README.md

 # Power Oracle Contracts

-Power Oracle is a decentralized cross-chain price working on Ethereum Main Network and sidechains.
+Power Oracle is a decentralized cross-chain price oracle working on Ethereum Main Network and sidechains.
 Power Oracle uses Uniswap V2 as its primary source of time-weighted average prices (TWAPs) and introduces economic incentives for independent price reporters.

 🚨 **Security review status: unaudited**